 The Church Choir

-The church choir sings regularly each week at the 10.30am and some choristers also join us regularly at the 6.30pm services.
+In more "normal" times the church choir sings each week at the 10.30am service and some choristers join us regularly at the 6.30pm services.
 Practices take place every Friday night from 7.30pm to 8.45pm, also in church.
-New volunteers are always welcome to join.

 The Choir Reserve